 Some washing machines rate well for water efficiency at the expense of rinsing well.
 If you choose a washing machine for its water efficiency according to the WELS label, you might be disappointed when you use it.
-Luckily, CHOICE comes to your rescue by testing the machines for rinse performance too.
-CHOICE recommended models score well for both water efficiency and rinse performance.
+Luckily, we come to your rescue by testing the machines for rinse performance too.
+We recommended models that score well for both water efficiency and rinse performance.

 Reusing washing machine water

-So don't use the wash water on your garden, just the rinse water, as the worst of it will have gone down the drain.
+So don't use the wash water on your garden, just the rinse water.
 And spread the water over a wide area, keeping it off your herbs and vegies, and your garden should be fine.
-See our report on grey water guide for more information.
+See our grey water guide for more information.

-Combined washer/dryers may seem like a great idea, especially if you're pushed for space, but they use a lot of water for drying, thanks to their condenser technology.
-Instead of turning the water in the clothes into hot, damp air (like conventional dryers do), they condense the steam back to water and send the lot down the drain — using a lot of water to do so.
+Combined washer/dryers may seem like a great idea, especially if you're pushed for space, but they use a lot of water for drying.
+Instead of turning the water in the clothes into hot, damp air (like conventional dryers do), they condense the steam back to water and send the lot down the drain – using a lot of water in the meantime.